 Continue retracing your steps to Syabru Besi, enjoying the quiet forested hills.
 If you are feeling fit, take the spectacular route from Rimche via Sherpa Gaon to Syabru Besi; it will take much longer to reach the ultimate destination, but it’s a stunning detour.

 Day 09 Sybru to Kathmandu On this day, we drive back to Kathmandu.

-Travelling from Sybru to Kathmandu is exciting journey along the bending roadway with full of views of green hills and gorges.
+Traveling from Sybru to Kathmandu is an exciting journey along the bending roadway with full of views of green hills and gorges.
 You will be transferred to hotel where you either have leisure time or you may catch the last moments exploring the missed sights or shopping for gifts to your nearest ones.
-In the evening, we organize celebration dinner together.
+In the evening, we organize the celebration dinner together.

 Day 10: International departure homeward bound.

 As it is the last day, we have to bid goodbye to the guest as a visit to Nepal comes to the end of this time.
 If you have time enough, you can have sightseeing and purchasing the token of love from Nepal.
 Before 3 hours of scheduled flight, our Sherpa Expedition and Trekking representatives will take you to the TIA.
 We hope you will be planning for another adventure-trip while you are on returning back to your homeland.
 You can extend your Nepal stay if you have time and money too.